-During 2019, the Compensation Committee was composed of Meg Devitto, Robert Hanser, John Mendel, Jack O'Brien and William Webster.
-It determines the compensation of our executive officers.
+Board members who served on the Compensation Committee in 2020 were Patrick Berard, Meg Divitto, Robert Hanser, John Mendel, John O'Brien and William Webster.
+The Compensation Committee determines the compensation of our executive officers.
 None of these persons is or was an officer or employee of the Company nor are any of our directors officers of any other entity for which one of our executive officers served as a director or makes compensation decisions.